scroll-tech/scroll/contracts/docs/apis/L2ScrollMessenger.md

 function maxFailedExecutionTimes() external view returns (uint256)
 ```

-The maximum number of times each L1 message can fail in L2.
+The maximum number of times each L1 message can fail on L2.